 To better evaluate the possibility of using regulatory incentives and requirements, the City retained a consultant to study and recommend an Inclusionary/Exclusionary Housing Policy.
-That report was presented to the City Commission on January 6, 2022.
+That report was presented to the City Commission on January 6, 2022, and provides a foundation for the City's current Inclusionary Zoning initiative.